Moshe Gavrielov - President & Chief Executive Officer Xilinx, Inc.

 Rangasayee holds a bachelor's degree in engineering from the National Institute of Technology, Warangal, India, an MSEE from Mississippi State University, and he completed the executive management program at the Stanford Graduate School of Business.
 He has authored, published and presented in 70+ conferences, journals, and trade publications worldwide.
 Krishna holds more than 25 international patents.

-Vincent L. Tong - Senior Vice President, Global Operations & Quality, Asia Pacific Executive Leader
+Vincent L. Tong - Executive Vice President, Global Operations & Quality, Asia Pacific Executive Leader

 Vincent Tong serves as Senior Vice President of Global Operations & Quality, chartered with engineering, manufacturing, and delivery of Xilinx products to the highest quality standards with the most effective cost structure.
 Among Tong’s global responsibilities are New Product Introduction (NPI) engineering, supply chain management, customer service, supplier relationships, purchasing, import/export compliance, and logistics.
 Tong also leads a worldwide quality organization chartered with driving continuous improvement of the company's corporate quality methodology for design, manufacture, training, measurement, and post-sale customer support for Xilinx products, and for reliability engineering of all product manufacturing technologies.
 In addition, as executive leader for Xilinx Asia Pacific, Tong’s charter is to expand the company’s presence and accelerate business development in a region that is experiencing phenomenal growth, and is in turn a critical source of Xilinx current and future growth.